awsdocs/amazon-connect-admin-guide/doc_source/microsoft-edge-not-supported.md

 # Microsoft Edge is not supported<a name="microsoft-edge-not-supported"></a>

-Using Microsoft Edge with the Contact Control Panel is not supported\.
+Using Microsoft Edge or Edge Chromium with the Contact Control Panel is not supported\.
 For a list of supported browsers, see [Browsers supported by Amazon Connect](browsers.md)\.